woehrl01/azdo-workitem-documents-extension/README.md

 You can hide the tab by [modifing your process](https://docs.microsoft.com/en-us/azure/devops/organizations/settings/work/customize-process-form?view=azure-devops).
 Use _Hide from layout_ on the specific work item type.

 ![hide from layout](static/hide_from_layout.png)

+#### Why are some documents, referenced in _Description_, not shown?

+To reduce clutter and embedding incompatible documents, we only crawl for supported documents inside the _Description_ field.
+If you still want to embed them, add them via a _Hyperlink_ relation.

 ---